mrnickel/mrnickel.github.io/md/fall_or_dodge_in_hell_-_a_promising_start_that_got_lost_in_the_digital_abyss.md

 ---
-date: 2023-05-31T13:12:16-04:00
+date: 2023-05-31T12:34:00-04:00
 draft: false
-title: Fall; Or, Dodge in Hell: A Promising Start That Got Lost in the Digital Abyss
+title: Fall Or Dodge in Hell - A Promising Start That Got Lost in the Digital Abyss
 ---

 So, I recently dove into Neal Stephenson's "Fall; Or, Dodge in Hell," expecting an epic adventure.
 Well, let me tell you, it didn't quite deliver.
 Clocking in at a whopping 900 pages, you'd think there'd be enough room for some serious action.
 But nope, not much happens for the most part.
 I mean, we get bombarded with pages upon pages of philosophical musings, theological ramblings, and political banter.
 Some of it relates to the story, but a lot of it feels like it's just there to fill up space.
 It's like Stephenson took a philosophy/theology textbook and tried to disguise it as a novel.